-I participate in some wonderful digital art and photography circles on Google+ and facebook where people share the creations they have made in-camera and in post-production.
+I participate in some wonderful digital art and photography forums where people share the creations they have made in-camera and in post-production.
 These groups are a constant source of inspiration to me and earlier this year I came across some gorgeous images that caught my eye.
 They looked like thin filaments or ribbons of semi transparent color, all swirled together beautifully in a circular mandala.
 There was something about the pattern, shape, and quality of the colored light in these images that I found enchanting.
 Of course that meant I had to know how the technique was accomplished!

 Fortunately for me, one of the first images I saw belonged to a former student and fellow member of my local camera club named Marcy Pivin.
 She had learned the technique from somebody else and was more than happy to pass the steps along to me.

 I had a great time trying out the process on various images to see which ones generated the best results and which ones came closest to capturing the particular quality of color and light that had attracted me in the first place.
 I fell down a rabbit hole for quite a few hours that afternoon and the result was a Photoshop Action I created to automate the entire process.
 (Free download via the link below!)